digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 queue-worker-7579944c7d-vtf48   1/1     Running   0          87m
 ```

-Finally, OpenFaaS should now be successfully installed and running.
+OpenFaaS is now successfully installed and running.

 ### Tweaking Helm Values

-The OpenFaaS provides some custom values to start with.
-You can always inspect all the available options, as well as the default values for the OpenFaaS Helm chart by running below command:
+OpenFaaS has custom default Helm values.
+To inspect its current values, run the following command:

 ```console
 helm show values openfaas/openfaas --version 10.0.13
 ```

-After tweaking the Helm values file (`values.yml`) according to your needs, you can always apply the changes via `helm upgrade` command, as shown below:
+To change these values, open the Helm values file `values.yml`, change whatever values you want, save and exit the file, and apply the changes by running `helm upgrade` command:

 ```console
 helm upgrade openfaas openfaas/openfaas --version 10.0.13 \